 Katsuki Bakugo's mother, Mitsuki, and father, Masaru.
 Both of them have Quirks; Masaru's Quirk is "Oxidizing Sweat" which allows him to sweat nitric acid, while Mitsuki's "Glycerin" lets her produce a smooth liquid from her skin.
 Katsuki's own Quirk was the result of the two Quirks fusing together, allowing him to form nitroglycerin, as in the main ingredient in dynamite.

 - Absurdly Youthful Mother: Mitsuki looks pretty young for a woman who has a son in his mid-teens.
-Her Quirk allows her to produce a smooth oil from her skin, giving her a youthful appearance.
+This is justified since her Quirk allows her to produce a smooth oil from her skin, which gives her a youthful appearance.

-- Abusive Parents: Defied.
-Despite giving Katsuki a Dope Slap, it's played for laughs and he's furious rather than heartbroken like an actual abuse case.
+- Defied.
+Despite giving Katsuki a Dope Slap in her first appearance, it's played for laughs and he's furious rather than heartbroken like an actual abuse case.
 One minute later she also says she's glad he's back safe and sound while ruffling his hair affectionately.
 However, it's made clear that she's otherwise a loving parent but, given how hot-tempered he is, it's implied she's just strict or, at least, trying to be strict to curb his explosive tendencies.

 - Bait-and-Switch: It's possible to think that it would be incredibly hard to convince the parents of someone who was kidnapped while in their care to allow him to move into the dorms of that school.
 Despite that, Mitsuki automatically agrees, no questions asked, thinking of how good it has been to her son to be brought down a peg since they've been dealing with his prideful and egocentric personality for a while.